 Biology of the Bacterial Extracellular Matrix

 Cells in a biofilm are surrounded by an extracellular matrix that protects them from various stresses ranging from antibiotics to the host immune response.
 Resistance conferred by the extracellular matrix makes biofilm infections difficult to eradicate.
 Our lab is actively investigating the molecular pathways that control the extracellular matrix components, along with the role of the individual matrix components in biofilm resistance.

-Evolution is often thought of in functional terms.
+Evolution is easily appreciated to work in functional terms.
 Mutations that improve or diversify a protein’s function are selected for, whereas disruptive mutations are selected against.
 However, economy can also play a role in protein evolution.
-Read all about it in Dan’s really cool paper: Economical Evolution: Microbes Reduce the Synthetic Cost of Extracellular Proteins
+Read all about it in Dan Smith’s really cool paper: Economical Evolution: Microbes Reduce the Synthetic Cost of Extracellular Proteins